kk7nc/Text_Classification/README.rst

 Word Embedding
 ~~~~~~~~~~~~~~

-Different word embedding has been proposed to translate these unigrams into understandable input for machine learning algorithms.
-Most basic methods to perform such embedding is term-frequency~(TF) where each word will be mapped to a number corresponding to the number of occurrence of that word in the whole corpora.
-The other term frequency functions have been also used that present words frequency as Boolean or logarithmically scaled number.
-As regarding to results, each document will be translated to a vector with the length of document, containing the frequency of the words in that document.
-Although such approach is very intuitive but it suffers from the fact that particular words that are used commonly in language literature would dominate such word representation.
+Different word embedding procedures have been proposed to translate these unigrams into consummable input for machine learning algorithms.
+A very simple way to perform such embedding is term-frequency~(TF) where each word will be mapped to a number corresponding to the number of occurrence of that word in the whole corpora.
+The other term frequency functions have been also used that represent word-frequency as Boolean or logarithmically scaled number.
+Here, each document will be converted to a vector of same length containing the frequency of the words in that document.
+Although such approach may seem very intuitive but it suffers from the fact that particular words that are used very commonly in language literature might dominate this sort of word representations.

 .. image:: docs/pic/CBOW.png